 But in looking at this incident with Joseph and Oliver, I’m sad to say it has some resemblance to some experiences I’ve had in my own life.
 A friend felt betrayed and cut the other off.
 One tried to reach out and was ignored.
 An ignored friend is hurt and expects their now former(?) friend to reach out, who doesn’t, and former(?) friend moves on and eventually dies (probably holding mirror emotions).
 And yes, reconciliation probably could have occurred if they’d just … talked.
 It’s sad.
 I’m sad.

 Oliver acted offensively and Joseph was offended.
 Joseph acted offensively and Oliver was offended.
 It’s hard to blame either, but I’m a lot tired of hearing people slam Oliver for his disloyalty without also acknowledging Joseph’s.

-Irrespective of the offense issue, which caused Oliver and Joseph to stay away from each other, the initial cause of the excommunication does not seem to be that Oliver became “offended”.
+Irrespective of the offense issue caused by the church court and subsequent actions on both parts, which caused Oliver and Joseph to stay away from each other, the initial cause of the ex-communication does not seem to be that Oliver became “offended”.
 Let’s stop trying to fit complicated situations into our trite little boxes, and for the love of God, STOP JUMPING STRAIGHT TO USING “OFFENSE” AS THE EXPLANATION SOMEONE IS NO LONGER AFFILIATED WITH THE CHURCH.
 We ought to know better.

 (I edited the picture of Oliver Cowdery with Remini.
 Awesome app.)